 5. Traditional Dumbbell Biceps Curl

 Who doesn’t love a good bicep curl?
-While not as functional as some other movements, bicep strength (and elbow flexion) is critical for lifting objects off of the floor.
+While not as functional as some other movements, bicep strength (and elbow flexion) is critical for lifting objects off the floor.

 How to Perform